nsfmc/generic-cx-content/05.essays/70.slopefields/essay.md

 -
 content:

 A while ago, we needed to send out a notification to all our [LearnStorm](https://www.khanacademy.org/learnstorm) winners inviting them to the Finals event in Mountain View.
 It's a big deal!
-Only *200 Students* from all of the bay area got invited to the event and because most of them were under 13, we couldn't email them.
+Only *200 Students* from all of the bay area got invited to the event and because most of them were under 13, we couldn't email them so instead, we needed to make something that would catch their eye the next time they visited the website.

 So instead, I dropped a big banner on the site the next time they visited.

-## what'll it look like?
+## step one: learnstorm?

 If you haven't seen it, you are about to discover that the [slope field](https://www.khanacademy.org/math/differential-equations/first-order-differential-equations/differential-equations-intro/v/slope-field-to-visualize-solutions) motif is the heart of learnstorm's identity.